 Advantages of Dams in India

-Construction of dams in India were constructed for the prevention of floods, supplying water for irrigation and generation of electricity.
-Dam construction is considered as one of the greatest investments in the field of irrigation.
-Most irrigation dams in India are embankment dams, meaning that they consist of a wall built across a river valley to impound water so as to form a reservoir upstream and a system of spillways and gates to bypass the wall so as to maintain normal river flow and convey water to a network of canals feeding irrigated regions downstream.
+Construction of dams in India is considered to be one of the greatest investments in the field of irrigation.
+Most irrigation dams in India are embankment dams.
+Such a dam consists of a wall built across a river valley to impound water so as to form a reservoir upstream.
+It has a system of spillways and gates to bypass the wall so as to maintain normal river flow and pass water to a network of canals feeding irrigated regions downstream.
 The upstream areas that feed the dam and the areas submerged in the dams reservoir are called the catchments area.
 The downstream area fed by the dams irrigation canals is known as the command area.

 Disadvantages of Dams in India